GIScience/ohsome-filter-to-sql/inbox.md

+- [ ] How does a Hashtag wildcard match look like?
 - [ ] idRange: Should operator (..) and operands separated by space be valid?
   - Examples given by the docs have spaces
 - [ ] Feature: How could we du substring queries in ohsome filter language like SQL substring